MIRACL Trust Application Setup

-An application on the MIRACL platform is required.
-It will be used by the Apache OpenID Connect module to authenticate users against the MIRACL platform being the OpenID Connect Provider.
+An application on the MIRACL Trust Portal is required.
+It is used by the Apache OpenID Connect module to authenticate end users against the MIRACL Trust platform being the OpenID Connect Provider.

-Learn how to register a new MIRACL app here.
+Learn how to register a new MIRACL Trust app here.

-We suggest you to assure that your Shibboleth IdP and SP are properly setup and working before starting the integration with the MIRACL platform.
+We suggest you to assure that your Shibboleth IdP and SP are properly setup and working before starting the integration with MIRACL Trust.

 The first step is to install and enable the OpenID Connect module for Apache so you can set it up to authenticate against MIRACL API.